-Our MSc/PGDip Mountain Medicine course is designed to give registered healthcare practitioners interested in expedition, travel, remote, rescue and high-altitude medicine the theoretical and practical knowledge to manage the specific illnesses and diseases that may occur in these environments.
+Our Mountain Medicine, MSc/PGDip programme is dually accredited.
+As well as awarding the prestigious UIAA/ICAR/ISMM International Diploma in Mountain Medicine.
+This course is for registered healthcare practitioners interested in expedition, travel, remote, rescue and high-altitude medicine.
+You'll gain theoretical and practical knowledge to treat the illnesses and diseases that may occur in these settings.

 Why study with us

 - Develop your medical and mountaineering skills in this unique, practical course.